 What is the Difference Between Pre-Qualified and Pre-Approved?

-The difference between pre-qualified and pre-approved comes down to verification and strength.
-A pre-qualification is an estimate based on information you provide, while a pre-approval is a verified review of your financial profile by a lender.
+The difference between pre-qualified and pre-approved comes down to verification and lender certainty.
+Pre-qualification is an informal estimate based on the financial information you provide, while pre-approval is a verified review of your income, credit, and assets completed by a lender.

 What Does Pre-Qualified Mean?

-Pre-qualification is the first step in the mortgage process.
-It is quick and often done online or over the phone.
+Pre-qualification is usually the first step in the mortgage process and is often completed quickly online or over the phone.
+It is designed to give you a general understanding of your potential buying power.

 What Does Pre-Approved Mean?